DyzLecticus/Zeesoft/V3.0/ZSD/README.md

       "dialog": "EN/Generic/QuestionAndAnswer",
       "input": "Who is André van der Zee?",
       "error": "Response language does not match expected language: NL (1.0) <> EN (0.9702600933749401)" },
     {
-      "dialog": "EN/Generic/Goodbye",
-      "input": "See you later.",
-      "error": "Response output does not match expected output", "output": "Talk to you later.",
-      "expectedOutput": "Goodbye."
-    },
-    {
-      "dialog": "EN/Generic/Goodbye",
-      "input": "Talk to you later.",
-      "error": "Response output does not match expected output", "output": "Talk to you later.",
-      "expectedOutput": "Goodbye."
-    },
-    {
-      "dialog": "EN/Generic/Goodbye",
-      "input": "Later.",
-      "error": "Response output does not match expected output", "output": "Talk to you later.",
-      "expectedOutput": "Goodbye."
-    },
-    {
       "dialog": "EN/ForeignTransfer/QuestionAndAnswer",